njahan3/PavCrack/README.md

 # PavCrack
 Pavement crack segmentation model with attention mechanisms and self-gated activation to improve the results.
+Details of the project will be available soon.